nikcleju/IT_Course/Lectures/01_DiscreteInformationSources.md

 ### Usage in machine learning classification tasks

-- Cross-entropy is used to measure the output of a classification algorithm against the ground truth
+- In machine learning, cross-entropy is used to measure the output of a classification algorithm against the ground truth

+- Cross-entropy = the KL distance between the ideal result and the output of the neural network

-  ![Cross-entropy in neural networks [^1]](img/cross-entropy.png){width=50%}
+  ![Cross-entropy in neural networks [^1]](img/cross-entropy.png){width=45%}

 - See PyTorch documentation: [https://pytorch.org/docs/stable/generated/torch.nn.CrossEntropyLoss.html](https://pytorch.org/docs/stable/generated/torch.nn.CrossEntropyLoss.html)